PM Jacinda Ardern says Labour will sign up to Facebook rules in a bid to curb 'fake news'

 This morning, she told media that Labour wanted a "positive, factual and robust campaign".

-Facebook recently introduced the rules in an attempt to crack down on fake news and political interference ahead of general elections.
+Facebook recently introduced the rules in an attempt to crack-down on fake news and political interference ahead of general elections.

 They mean pages and advertisers will need to be "authorised" in order to run ads about social issues, elections or politics in a given country.